20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 ### Ledger-Hedger: Players and phases

 The fact that gas price varies with market conditions, generally rising when demand is high and falling when demand is low, can be a problem for some transaction issuers, that would like to reserve a a fixed gas price beforehand.
-Similarly, this can be a problem for miners, which may be unable to forecast their future profits.
+Similarly, this can be a problem for miners, who may be unable to forecast their future profits.
 Ledger-Hedger provides a mechanism to address this problem.
 We consider a system with two participants:

 - **Buyer**, that wants to issue a given transaction in a future block interval $start<end$.
 The transaction's gas size - which from now on we will call $g_{alloc}$ to keep consistent with the paper - is presumed fixed.
 - **Seller**, that has a given gas allocation within the above-mentioned timeframe.